IBM/transition-amr-parser/run/lsf/README.md

 while writing a checkpoint.
 You need to know how to check your quota to avoid this.
 Also the jobs doing evaluation also take care of removing checkpoints.
 If these die then your space can finish quickly.
-This should not happen and it is best to fins the reason why this happened before relaunching evaluation.
+This should not happen and it is best to find the reason why this happened before relaunching evaluation.
 You can do this with

     bash run/lsf/run_model_eval.sh configs/amr2.0-structured-bart-large-neur-al.sh